teifip/gke-demo/docs/collector.md

 ## Deploy the Data Collector

 The Data Collector application is written in [Node.js](https://nodejs.org/en/).
-All the code and its accompanying `Dockerfile` is in the `collector` directory of this repository.
+All the code and its accompanying `Dockerfile` are in the `collector` directory of this repository.

 This section illustrates:
 - The use of [service accounts](https://cloud.google.com/iam/docs/service-accounts) to control access to cloud services on a per pod basis;